neuchips-support/neuchips-sdk/sdk_windows/ollama/README-neuchips-windows.md

 ## Standalone CLI

-The easiest way to install Ollama on Windows is to use the `OllamaSetup.exe` installer.
+The easiest way to install Ollama on Windows is to use the `NeuchipsOllamaSetup.exe` installer.
 It installs in your account without requiring Administrator rights.
 We update Ollama regularly to support the latest models, and this installer will help you keep up to date.